[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 root@b679b610fdae:/etc/apache2# ps aux user pid %cpu %mEM vsz rss time command root 1 0.0 0.0 0.0 T 113 0.0 0.0 17500 2068?
 R+ 18:01 0:00 ps aux

-You can see that the processes inside the container are detached from the host OS.
+You can see that processes in the container are detached from the host OS.

 root@b679b610fdae:/etc/apache2# /etc/init.d/apache2 start [....]
 Starting web server: apache2AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 172.17.0.2.
 Set the 'ServerName' directive globally to suppress this message. ok # Check the apache process with the ps command root@b679b610fdae:/etc/apache2# ps auxf USER PID %CPU %MEM VSZ RSS TTY STAT START TIME COMMAND root 1 0.0 0.0 20248 3320 ?
 Ss 17:56 0:00 /bin/bash root 130 0.0 0.3 166704 15264 ?
 Ss 18:02 0:00 /usr/sbin/apache2 -k start www-data 133 0.0 0.2 166728 8548 ?
 S 18:02 0:00 _ /usr/sbin/apache2 -k start www-data 134 0.0 0.2 166728 8548 ?
 S 18:02 0:00 _ /usr/sbin/apache2 -k start www-data 135 0.0 0.2 166728 8548 ?
 S 18:02 0 :00 _ /usr/sbin/apache2 -k start www-data 136 0.0 0.2 166728 8548 ?
 S 18:02 0:00 _ /usr/sbin/apache2 -k start www-data 137 0.0 0.2 166728 8548 ?
 S 18: 02 0:00 _ /usr/sbin/apache2 -k start root 188 0.0 0.0 17496 2104 ?
 R+ 18:42 0:00 ps auxf

-Interestingly, the docker image we are using this time includes curl, so we will use it to see if we can perform HTTP communication within the docker container.
+Interestingly, the docker image I'm using this time comes with curl, so I'll try using it to see if I can communicate with HTTP inside a docker container.

-I confirmed that the response was returned normally from the internal apache.
+I've seen a response return normally from the internal apache.

-I would like to access this from the outside, but in the current state there is no way to connect to this docker container from the outside, so I will exit from the container using exit.
+I would like to access this from an external source, but in the current state, there is no way to connect to this docker container from outside, so I will exit the container once I exit.

 Try mapping the docker container port to the host OS